 MEN AND WOMEN

 We are deeply committed to the fundamental spiritual and moral equality and complementarity of men and women.

+We believe that we are made in the image of God, both male and female.
 Both men and women are together created in the divine image and are therefore equal before God as persons, possessing the same moral dignity and value, and have equal access to God through faith in Christ.
 Men and women are together the recipients of spiritual gifts designed to empower them for ministry in the local church and beyond.
 Therefore both men and women are to be encouraged, equipped, and empowered to utilize their gifting in ministry, in service to the body of Christ, and through teaching in ways that are consistent with the Word of God.
 Both husbands and wives are responsible to God for spiritual nurture and vitality in the home, but God has given to the man primary responsibility to lead his wife and family in accordance with the servant-leadership and sacrificial love characterized by Jesus Christ.
 This principle of male headship should not be confused with, nor give any hint of, domineering control.
 Rather it is to be the loving, tender, and nurturing care of a godly man who is himself under the kind and gentle authority of Jesus Christ.
 The elders of our church have been granted authority under the headship of Jesus Christ to provide oversight of the church.
 The office of elder is restricted to men.
 (Genesis 1:26–27; 2:18; Acts 18:24–26; 1 Corinthians 11:2–16; Galatians 3:28; Ephesians 5:22–33; Colossians 3:18–19; 1 Timothy 2:11–15; 3:1–7; Titus 2:3–5; 1 Peter 3:1–7)

 Doxa Church embraces a missionary understanding of the local church and its role as the primary means by which God chooses to establish his kingdom on earth.